Watching juicy red tomatoes growing on plants is one of the most pleasurable sights to watch.

 One important factor for starting seeds is the planting mix that you use.
-The best you can use is soilless mix that is porous to retain enough moisture but drain out the excess.
+The best you can use is a soilless mix that is porous to retain enough moisture but drain out the excess.

 Planting mix containing perlite, bark ash, peat moss works the best for starting seeds.

-Don’t make the mistake of using purchased or your own garden soil because excess clay will not allow enough moisture and air to reach the roots of the seedlings and suffocate them.
+Don’t make the mistake of using purchased or your own garden soil because the excess clay will not allow enough moisture and air to reach the roots of the seedlings and suffocate them.